-The scheduled attack was unsuccessful when the police found out about the plan before Guy Fawkes could blow up the gunpowder.
+The expected devastation was botched due to the fact that the police unearthed the plan before Guy Fawkes could blow up the gunpowder.

-Date: 5th November 2021
+Date: 5th November 2022

 Start Time: 6pm